Divorce has financial aftershocks

 A qualified domestic relations order must be filed if a spouse intends to obtain part of their spouse’s contributions to a retirement plan such as 401(k).
 The recipient of these benefits can transfer them into an IRA or withdraw the money early without penalty.

 An attorney can help with this planning and seeking a fair divorce decree.
-An experienced lawyer can also provide guidance on other family law issues such as property division.
+An experienced legal team can also provide essential guidance on other family law issues, which is why contacting a complex property division attorney in Arcadia is highly recommended to protect your hard-earned retirement assets.